microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDirSyncfeature.md

 ```

 ## Description
-the Get-EntraBetaDirSyncfeature cmdlet is used to check the status of identity synchronization features for a tenant.
+The Get-EntraBetaDirSyncfeature cmdlet is used to check the status of identity synchronization features for a tenant.
 Features that can be used with this cmdlet include:

     DeviceWriteback